A Measure for Success

 What is the Supports Intensity Scale?

-The Supports Intensity Scale (SIS) is a list of questions that focuses on the supports needed for individuals with intellectual/developmental disabilities (I/DD) to be successful.
-The SIS results will give useful information for creating Individual Support Plans (ISP) because it gathers a lot of information about an individual’s support needs.
+The Supports Intensity Scale (SIS) is a list of items that focus on the supports needed for individuals with intellectual/developmental disabilities (I/DD) to be successful.
+The SIS results will give useful information for creating Individual Support Plans (ISP) because it gathers information about an individual’s support needs.

 - is a national assessment tool designed by experts for people with I/DD disabilities ages 5 and older

 - identifies and measures the supports needed for an individual to successfully participate in various life activities

 - is conducted through a positive and complete interview process every two years for children and every three years for adults.